capsule-corp-ternoa/ternoa-js/README.md

 Our ecosystem of NFT-based Dapps keeps growing day after day.
 Our SDK relies upon the most popular high-level languages, allowing us to tap into the world’s largest pool of existing developers, thereby minimizing the transition period.

-##### Ecosystem
-Our ecosystem of NFT-based Dapps keeps growing day after day.
-Our SDK relies upon the most popular high-level languages, allowing us to tap into the world’s largest pool of existing developers, thereby minimizing the transition period.

 ### Contribution Guidelines :

 As Ternoa-js is an open-source SDK, feel free to interact with the tools and libraries, log issues, create pull requests or leave feedback.
 We welcome and greatly appreciate your contribution.